Browse the Archive

 Steel & Heavy Industry

 The March 27 coordinated strike on Iran's top steel producers is assessed as a deliberate attempt to paralyze the country's heavy industrial and military manufacturing capacity.
-An Iranian official described the impact as 'a major blow.'
-The Isfahan governor confirmed 25 workers killed in industrial zone strikes.
-[Argus Media; Ynet News; GlobalSecurity.org]
+By April 6, Israeli PM Netanyahu claimed strikes had destroyed approximately 70% of Iran's steel production capacity.
+The Isfahan governor confirmed 25 workers killed in industrial-zone strikes.
+[Argus Media; AP; Al Arabiya; GlobalSecurity.org]

 06